First Aid Policy

-It is our policy to have at least 1 trained first aider in each of our school buildings who will provide first aid support as and when necessary.
-In total we have 7 trained first aiders in the school.
+It is our policy to have at least 1 trained first aider in each of the school buildings who will provide first aid support as and when necessary.

-NB: First Aiders are not legally permited to give any medication to students apart from one 300 mg tablet of aspirin in the event of a heart attack – unless the parent is allergic to it.
+NB: First Aiders are not legally permitted to give any medication to students apart from one 300 mg tablet of aspirin in the event of a heart attack – unless the student is allergic to it.

 Numbers of qualified First Aiders

 Legally there is no set limit for the number of first aiders that are required but based on the nature and size of the school, the level of risk present in the school and the distance we are from medical facilities we aim to have at least one first aider present at all times in each school building allowing us to fulfil our First Aid policy.

 Georgie Newcombe (Office), and Ginnie Mallinson (Students' Room), Pete Clark (Teachers' Room) Camilla Griffiths and Sundar Muthuganesan (St John's House Residence Managers).

 First Aid assistance is also available at the Clifton College Sports Centre and Health Centre across the road from ELC.

 Qualified First Aiders are able to recognise and manage any immediately life-threatening conditions.
 If the First Aider feels that further medical assistance is required, they will arrange for an ambulance to be called.

 All first aiders have attended an approved Emergency First Aid at Work or St John’s Ambulance course in first aid and undertake yearly refresher courses.

 This policy is reviewed on an annual basis or as when necessary, for example if a First Aider leaves the school.